Let's talk about anxiety

 Although I am very bold and outgoing, sometimes even the smallest things can stress me out and override my nerves.
 Whether it's leaving the house for lunch, socialising with people or making a call to my doctor, just the thought of having to deal with it makes my mind race.

 BUT like I said, my anxiety attacks have no trigger, so I'm not always like this!
 I refuse to identify with my anxiety and I refuse to let it control me.
-Quitting the 9-5, freelance designing at my own will and moving countries to pursue whatever I want is my "F*CK YOU" to anxiety!
+Quitting the 9-5 rat race and freelance designing at my own pace whilst moving countries to pursue whatever I want is my fuck you to anxiety.

 Here's where you can make a difference.
 Dealing with someone who has anxiety is difficult (I think my partner can vouch for that – I'm so sorry, boo!) so the next time you're having a conversation with someone,